 There is however, another source of living donor kidneys.
 Some people, in dire financial distress, may be willing to sell one of their kidneys.
-The buying and selling of called kidneys "transplant commercialism", and it is illegal in almost all countries of the world.
+The buying and selling of kidneys is called "transplant commercialism", and it is illegal in almost all countries of the world.
 Kidneys taken from executed prisoners are also sometimes sold.